Y-CHETHAN/Digital-Image-Processing/Exp1-Record-Read and Write Image/README.md

-# Digital-image-processing
+# READ AND WRITE AN IMAGE

 ## AIM:
 To write a python program using OpenCV to do the following image manipulations.
 i) Read and display the image
-ii)Write the image
+ii) Write the image
-iii)Shape of the Image
+iii) Shape of the Image
-iv)Access rows and columns
+iv) Access rows and columns
-v)Cut and paste portion of image
+v) Cut and paste portion of image
 ## SOFTWARE REQUIRED:
-Google Colab or Jupyter Lab
+Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
 Choose an image and save it as image.jpg